POPE FRANCIS’ PRAYER FOR

 Click here for letter from the Catholic Bishops of Victoria – March 18, 2020.

 See here for information from the Australian Catholic Bishop’s Conference.
 The Bishops Conference is providing resources to support people’s prayer life, including links to online Masses and a Sunday prayer resource.
 They can be accessed on this page.

 Latest advice on COVID 19 from the Victorian Department of Health and Human Services can be found here.

 Catholic Health Australia also offer advice.

-- St Patrick’s Cathedral Parish, Ballarat: Mass livestreamed daily from SJOG at 11.30am and can be viewed here or on facebook.
+- St Patrick’s Cathedral Parish, Ballarat: Mass will be livestreamed from St John of God Hospital Chapel Ballarat at 10.00am on Sunday, Monday, Tuesday and Ash Wednesday on facebook.

 - St Patrick’s Parish, Camperdown: Sunday Mass at 10.30am livestreamed here.